aldwinp35/cs50_final_project/README.md

 #### Description:
 Ospost is a post scheduling for Instagram that can help you to plan your posts to publish them on a specific date on instagram.
 Ospost is develop with Flask, JavaScript, Bootstrap and it uses the [Instagram Graph API](https://developers.facebook.com/docs/instagram-api "Go to Instagram API").

-**Note: This project was developed as a requirement of CS50 Final Project.**

 ### Functionality:
 1. Log In with facebook